-One-half of each executive officer's bonus was based on our Company's performance during fiscal year 2013 as measured against the corporate financial and operational metrics described below (the "Company Performance Factor"), and one-half was based on an assessment of his or her individual performance during fiscal year 2013 as evaluated by our CEO as described below (the "Individual Performance Factor").
-Our board of directors determined these allocations to be appropriate because they linked each executive officer's potential bonus opportunity to corporate performance, thereby motivating him or her to focus his or her efforts on successfully executing our annual operating plan, while also providing a significant financial incentive to accomplish individual objectives critical to our long-term growth and development.
+For our Named Executive Officers who are eligible to participate in the Bonus Plan, 100% of such executive officer's bonus was based on our Company's performance during fiscal year 2014 as measured against the corporate financial and operational metrics described below (the "Company Performance Factor").
+Our board of directors determined this allocation to be appropriate because it linked each executive officer's potential bonus opportunity to corporate performance, thereby motivating him or her to focus his or her efforts on successfully executing our annual operating plan.
 The formula for the bonus calculation was as follows:

-Target Cash Bonus Opportunity x Company Performance Factor x Individual Performance Factor
+Target Cash Bonus Opportunity x Company Performance Factor